 Bottom line: there are a lot of other costs that go into buying a home.
 If you decide that buying a home is right for you, being aware of these costs can help you make sure you don’t buy a house that’s too (surprisingly) expensive.

 So that was a lot.
 But what does it really mean?
-Is it better to rent or buy?
+Is it better to rent or buy a house?
 Can’t I just give you a straight answer?

 No, I can’t.
 And here’s why: it’s personal depending on where you live, what type of property you’re buying, how much it will cost, and how long you’re going to stay.